-Buckinghamshire Mind work with volunteers across all our services.
-Our volunteers are an invaluable resource in helping us to do what we do and help us to be a truly community based organisation.
+Buckinghamshire Mind works with volunteers across all our services.
+Our volunteers are an invaluable resource in helping us to do what we do and to be a truly community based organisation.

-You can volunteer as a Befriender, as a Youth Befriender, by helping out in one of our well-being services, running a support group or as one of our counsellors (if you are qualified or undertaking your placement as part of your final year of your diploma).
-We are also interested in hearing about any ideas you might have for volunteering, as often the best ideas for projects come from passionately committed volunteers!
+You can volunteer as a Befriender, to help out in one of our well-being services, to run a support group or as one of our counsellors (if you are qualified or undertaking your placement as part of your final year of your diploma).
+We are also interested in hearing about any ideas you might have for volunteering, as often the best ideas for projects come from passionately committed volunteers.

 - Do you enjoy spending time talking and listening to people?

 - Do you have spare time to offer?